 “The advantage that the cloud gives to smaller companies is you can leverage all of that expertise and be a very small company and have the same type of sophisticated enterprise tools that just weren't available 20 years ago,” says McCoy.

-McCoy and her team have seen significant value from Citrix ShareFile and Citrix Access Control – but we haven’t yet mentioned her favorite Citrix product.
+McCoy and her team have seen significant value from Citrix ShareFile and Citrix Secure Workspace Access – but we haven’t yet mentioned her favorite Citrix product.

 “Citrix Analytics for Security is my current favorite product.” says McCoy.
 She uses it to set up conditions and define actions to take based on those conditions – working proactively instead of reactively across the cloud-based Citrix services that she uses.
 It showed its value when one of their employees took an international vacation and tried to access data in ShareFile.
 McCoy had defined a policy to detect logins from outside the U.S. and block them.
 Everything worked as expected with a full audit trail available in Citrix Analytics.